quantmind/lux/docs/source/tutorials/extensions.rst

 An extension can register several handlers which are invoked at different points during the application live-span.
-These handlers receive as first positional argument, the :class:`App` instance running the web site and are implemented by adding some of the following methods to your extension class:
+These handlers receive as first positional argument, the :class:`.App` instance running the web site and are implemented by adding some of the following methods to your extension class: